httpvini/nameko-devexp/README-DevOps.md

 Then, change to `minikube` subdirectory in this repository and execute `make cluster`.
 That will create a new cluster with the configurations expected by Epinio.

+See also the `epinio/README.md` file for more information.

 ## Cloudfoundry
 ### Prerequisites deployment to CloudFoundry